Power Electronics Laboratory

 Users can investigate how varying the PWM duty cycle affects the output voltage in both buck and boost configurations.
 This analysis helps understand voltage regulation in different applications.

-setup allows users to explore the operational characteristics of converters in CCM and DCM.
+Setup allows users to explore the operational characteristics of converters in CCM and DCM.
 By adjusting load conditions and component values, users can observe how each mode impacts efficiency, ripple voltage, and performance.

 Users can evaluate the system’s behavior in both open-loop (without feedback) and closed-loop (with feedback control) configurations.
 This includes assessing system stability, transient responses, and the effectiveness of different control algorithms in maintaining output voltage.